We’ve gathered together our most sustainable solutions from our #WasteNotWednesday posts, so you can be eco-friendly every day of the week.

 - Combine forces with other local schools and create an eco-league.
 Together you can share tips and advice, consolidate and share responsibility for recycling and encourage some friendly competition.
 Find out if there’s a local eco group in your town and reach out to them.
 Make it a team effort!

 - The Woodland Trust offers free tree packs to schools and communities.
 Visit their website for more details.

-Not sure how to spread the eco message throughout your PTA?
+- Not sure how to spread the eco message throughout your PTA?
 Gradually introduce your environmental thinking without overwhelming the committee or putting off supporters.
 See the ‘Make your PTA greener’ article for ideas (link at the top of the page).